 The Young Child Tax Credit (YCTC) provides a credit of up to $1,117 per 2023 tax return for California residents with a child under the age of 6 who also qualify for CalEITC.

 Eligibility for YCTC is determined by YCTC professionals.
-Basic eligibility guidelines include having an earned income of $30,931 or less with a qualifying child under 6 years old and qualify for CalEITC.
+Basic eligibility guidelines are having an earned income of $30,931 or less, with a qualifying child under 6 years old, and qualifying for CalEITC.

 Support with applying for CalEITC and more information about eligibility, benefits, and applying can be found here.